-Input Channels
+Input channels

-The Input Channels box in the Status tab shows the current status of the RC or Analog input channels of the device.
+The "Input channels" box in the Status tab shows the current status of the RC and Analog input channels of the device.

-The Raw Value is the raw, unscaled value of the input channel.
-For RC channels, the Raw Value is the width of pulses received on the input line (RC1 or RC2).
-It is typically between 1000 $\mu$ s and 2000 $\mu$ s, and it is stored internally as an integer in units of quarter-microseconds (6000 corresponds to 1500 $\mu$ s).
-For Analog channels, the Raw Value is the average voltage measured on the input line (A1 or A2).
+The Raw value is the raw, unscaled value of the input channel.
+For RC channels, the raw value is the width of pulses received on the input line (RC1 or RC2).
+It is typically between 1000 μ s and 2000 μ s, and it is stored internally as an integer in units of quarter-microseconds (6000 corresponds to 1500 μ s).
+For analog channels, the raw value is the average voltage measured on the input line (A1 or A2).
 It is always between 0 mV and 3300 mV, and it is stored internally as a 12-bit integer (0 corresponds to 0 mV while 4095 corresponds to 3300 mV).

-The Scaled Value is a number between -3200 and 3200 that is determined entirely by the Raw Value and the scaling parameters in the Input Settings tab.
-If the scaling parameters are set up correctly, then the Scaled Value should be 0 when the input is in its neutral position (if it has a neutral position), and they should be $\pm 100\%$ ( $\pm 3200$ internally) when the input is moved to either extreme.
+The Scaled value is a number between -3200 and 3200 that is determined entirely by the raw value and the scaling parameters in the "Input settings" tab.
+If the scaling parameters are set up correctly, then the scaled value should be 0 when the input is in its neutral position (if it has a neutral position), and they should be $\pm 100 \%$ (± 3200 internally) when the input is moved to either extreme.

 The Status column summarizes the state of each channel.
-Here are the different things you might see in the Status column:
+Here are the different things you might see in this column:

-- Valid: There is an RC or Analog input connected to this channel and it is working. - Invalid (disconnected): This message is shown for Analog channels when the controller detects that they are disconnected.
+- Valid: There is an RC or analog input connected to this channel and it is working. - Invalid (disconnected): This message is shown for analog channels when the controller detects that they are disconnected.
 If you do not intend to use this channel, you do not need to worry about this message.
-Otherwise, to correct this situation, make sure that all three pins of your potentiometer or analog joystick are connected correctly to the three analog interface pins (see Section 4.4).
+Otherwise, to correct this situation, make sure that all three pins of your potentiometer or analog joystick are connected correctly to the three analog interface pins (see Section 4.6).
 The controller toggles the power supply on the Analog + pins in order to detect when your potentiometer is disconnected.
 This feature can be turned off in the Advanced tab, in which case you will not see the "Invalid (disconnected)" message.

 - Invalid signal: This message is shown for RC channels when the controller detects no signal or a bad signal on the RC input.
 If you do not intend to use this channel, you do not need to worry about this message.
-Otherwise, to correct this situation, make sure that your RC receiver is powered and connected correctly (see Section 4.3), and check your RC pulse detection settings in the Advanced tab. - Invalid (too high) and Invalid (too low): These messages are shown for Analog channels when the voltage read on the A1 or A2 pin is outside of the normal range, as specified by the Error min and Error max parameters for that channel in the Input Settings tab.
-To correct this error, you can re-configure the range of your analog input by clicking the "Learn..." button for that channel, or you can manually adjust the scaling parameters. - Invalid (high signal) and Invalid (low signal): These messages are shown for RC channels when the pulse width measured on the RC1 or RC2 pin is outside of the normal range as specified by the Error min and Error max parameters for that channel in the Input Settings tab.
+Otherwise, to correct this situation, make sure that your RC receiver is powered and connected correctly (see Section 4.5), and check your RC pulse detection settings in the "Advanced settings" tab. - Invalid (too high) and Invalid (too low): These messages are shown for analog channels when the voltage read on the A1 or A2 pin is outside of the normal range, as specified by the "Error min" and "Error max" parameters for that channel in the "Input settings" tab.
+To correct this error, you can re-configure the range of your analog input by clicking the "Learn..." button for that channel, or you can manually adjust the scaling parameters. - Invalid (high signal) and Invalid (low signal): These messages are shown for RC channels when the pulse width measured on the RC1 or RC2 pin is outside of the normal range as specified by the "Error min" and "Error max" parameters for that channel in the "Input settings" tab.
 To correct this error, you can re-configure the range of your RC input by clicking the "Learn..." button for that channel, or you can manually adjust the scaling parameters.